08 April 2024

 Feed the Future campaign

-There’s lots of evidence to show that nutritious Free School Meals make children healthier, happier and help them perform better at school.
-Find out more about why it’s so critical that Free School Meals are expanded in the West Midlands, and follow our campaign on social media.
+There’s strong evidence to show that nutritious Free School Meals make children healthier, happier, and help them perform better at school.

 WATCH OUR CAMPAIGN STUNT AT WESTMINSTER